'A'isha al-Ba'uniyya: Studies in Cairo and death

-In 919/1513, ‘Ā’ishah and her son moved from Damascus to Cairo, returning to Damascus in 923/1517. ‘Ā’ishah's goal may have been to secure the career of her son.
+In 919/1513, ‘Ā’ishah and her son moved from Damascus to Cairo, returning to Damascus in 923/1517. ‘Ā’ishah's goal may have been to secure her son's career.
 On the way, their caravan was raided by bandits near Bilbeis, who stole their possessions, including ‘Ā’ishah's writings.
 It appears that in Cairo, she and her son were hosted by Maḥmūd ibn Muḥammad ibn Ajā (b.
 854/1450, d.
-925/1519), who was personal secretary and foreign minister to the Mamluk sultan al-Ashraf Qansuh al-Ghuri (d.
-922/1516).
+925/1519), who was personal secretary and foreign minister to al-Ashraf Qansuh al-Ghuri (d.
+922/1516), the Burji Mamluk sultan.
 Ibn Ajā helped ‘Abd al-Wahhāb find work in the chancery and helped ‘Ā’ishah enter into Cairo's intellectual circles; ‘Ā’ishah went on to write him 'several glowing panegyrics'.

 In Cairo, ‘Ā’ishah studied law and was granted license to lecture in law and to issue fatwas (legal opinions); "she gained wide recognition as a jurist".
+As she was granted the authority to teach and issue fatwas, it attracted many male and female students.

 ‘Ā’ishah left Cairo in 922/1516, with her son and Ibn Ajā, and alongside al-Badr al-Suyūfī (c.
 850–925/1446–1519), al-Shams al-Safīrī (877–956/1472–1549), and several other noted scholars, was granted an audience with Sultan Qansuh al-Ghawri in Aleppo shortly before his defeat at the Battle of Marj Dabiq: 'an extraordinary event befitting her exceptional life'. ʻĀ’ishah then returned to Damascus, where she died in 923/1517.

 ʻĀ’ishah "inherited an independence of mind and outlook which is seen in her companionship with her men contemporaries on equal terms".
 Thus she was a close friend of Abu 'l-Thanā' Maḥmūd b.
 Ajā, who was the final ṣāḥib dawāwīn al-inshāʼ of the Mamluk era, and corresponded, in verse, with the Egyptian scholar ‘Abd al-Raḥmān al-‘Abbāsī (b.
 867/1463, d.
 963/1557).
 'It is quite apparent from biographies of ‘Ā’ishah and from her own comments in her writings that she was highly regarded as a pious woman and Sufi master.'
 Her manuscript The Principles of Sufism, which is described as her "key work", has been translated into English by Th.
 Emil Homerin.
 In this book, she "outlines her philosophy based on the four principles of repentance, sincerity, remembrance and love."